bradfrost/atomic-design/chapter-5.md

 The problem with this mentality is that you can almost see that pattern library snapping off and sliding off into the abyss.  **Once the pattern library ceases to reflect the current state of the products it serves, it becomes obsolete**.
 And when the pattern library managing the design system is no longer accurate, the website maintenance process devolves into a smattering of hotfixes and ad hoc changes, ruining all the thoughtfulness that went into creating the original design system.

 In order to set our design systems up for long-term success, we must fundamentally shift our mentality around just what exactly it is we’re creating.
-Rather than thinking of the final product our sole responsibility, we must recognize that the design system is what drives both the final website and pattern library.
+Rather than thinking of the final product our sole responsibility, we must recognize that the design system is what underpins our the final products *and* pattern libraries.

 {% include figure.html src="../images/content/workflow-system-first.png" caption="" %}

 This "design system first" mentality inserts a bit of friction into the maintenance process, and that **friction can be friendly**.
-It forces us to step back and consider how future client requests, feature additions, and iterations impact the overall system rather than only a piece of the final website.
+It forces us to step back and consider how any client requests, feature additions, and iterations impact the overall system rather than only a piece of the final website.

 Say for instance you're working on an e-commerce site, and you run a test to find a custom-styled dropdown menu on the product detail page isn't performing as well as the browser's default dropdown menu.
-One course of action is to simply remove the custom-styled dropdown from that page and call it a day.
+One course of action is to simply remove the custom-styled dropdown from that particular page and call it a day.
 However, considering the entire design system rather than just the product detail page might cause you to take a step back and ask, "If this custom dropdown menu isn't performing well here, perhaps it's not performing well elsewhere?"
 After digging into the issue further, you find the best course of action is to globally modify the dropdown pattern in the design system to remove the custom styling.
 Now anywhere the dropdown pattern appears will reflect those changes and likely see similar performance improvements.

-That is just one example of how design system thinking can lead to broader changes. **Broken behavior and opportunities to enhance the experience will be realized at the *page* level, but those changes often should be acted on at the *system* level**.
+That is just one example of how design system thinking can lead to broader, more considered changes. **Broken behavior and opportunities to enhance the experience will be realized at the *page* level, but those changes should often be acted on at the *system* level**.
 Adding this bit of worthwhile friction into your workflow  ensures improvements are shared across the entire design system, and that the system isn't eroded by a continuous series of one-off changes.

 ### Done and done
 Another expectation we must revisit is our definition of *done*.
 Creating things for print and other physical mediums involve making permanent, tangible objects.
-There's a sense of finality when creating things for a world of atoms.
+There's a sense of finality when creating things for the physical world.
 That concept simply doesn't exist in the digital world, which means change can happen with much less effort and friction than other mediums. **Clients, colleagues, and stakeholders should embrace the pliable nature of the digital world to create living design systems that adapt to the ever-shifting nature of the medium, user needs, and the needs of the business**.

 This shift in thinking fundamentally impacts the scope of our work.
 Folks working in the client services business are often used to delivering a project in a tidy package then riding off into the sunset.
 Internal teams don't fair much better, since they tend to float from one initiative to the next.
 Whether you're part of an internal team or are an external gun for hire, I'm guessing you've experienced the shortcomings of project-based work.
 We tend to talk about a future that never comes, and instead we set it, forget it, then move onto the next shiny project.